Main Content Start

 from the Arkansas State Medical Board or other state regulatory agencies.

-Respiratory Therapist are high-tech, hands-on medical professionals found throughout the Healthcare system.
+Respiratory therapists are high-tech, hands-on medical professionals found throughout the health care system.
 Your primary focus will be to support patients with breathing disorders through therapeutics, education, and life-supportive measures.

 - Administer oxygen therapy

 - Perform ECG testing and rhythm interpretation

 - Perform ventilator and airway management

 - Perform bronchoscopy assistant

 - Perform arterial blood gas puncture and analysis